Magento Commerce Cloud vs Salesforce Commerce Cloud

-Both Magento and Salesforce give you the capabilities to create highly customised, powerful online stores.
+Both Magento and Salesforce give you the capabilities to create highly customised, powerful online stores for global brands.
 Both are capable of managing large product catalogs, complex data sets and multi-store setups.
 But there are also some significant differences when it comes to how these capabilities are delivered and, as we’ll see, the quality and quantity of development options available.

 Salesforce: Unlike Magento, Salesforce uses a SaaS (software as service) protocol for its platform.
 There are many benefits to SaaS: most significantly, it alleviates the need to maintain code and there any worries about the underlying IT infrastructure.
 But the nature of Salesforce’s shared code means you do not have the freedom to customise or create bespoke functions.
 Because he technology is controlled by Salesforce, there are some limitations on features you can upload and install.
 In addition, all users must go through an approval layer to implement new code or modules.
 This in itself can create severe time overheads to making site changes.

 Magento: Magento’s cloud platform is designed to greatly reduce the costs associated with multi-tenant SaaS (Software-as-a-Service).
 Magento combines a high performing and scalable PaaS platform where you have the freedom to test and deploy new customisations to your store, with no dependencies on your product road map or release schedule.
 Magento Commerce offers the best of both worlds – the full control over your implementation, without the hassle or worry of maintaining the underlying hardware.